wboayue/wboayue.github.com/source/_posts/2012-07-17-wtf-javascript-type-coercion.markdown

 I recently came across the site wtfjs.com.
 It highlights some idiosyncrasies of the Javascript language.
 It’s worth a look, you’ll get a deeper understanding of the Javascript language.

 This entry submitted by @diogobaeder held my attention.
-The solutions was not immediately obvious to me so I did some digging.
+The solution was not immediately obvious to me so I did some digging.
 Once I found the correct type coercion rules the result were logical.

 {% codeblock lang:javascript %}
 var foo = [0];